Mikejo5000/vsts-docs-pr/docs/work/customize/reference/error/tf30015-ntpw-no-connect-sql-server-reporting-server.md

  Possible causes of this error include:

--   You do not have the required permissions to create a team project.
+-   You do not have the required permissions to create a project.

 -   A server in the Team Foundation deployment is incorrectly configured.
 This problem is especially common after a server move, failover, or other maintenance activity.